 The authornote and authornotemark commands allow a note to apply to multiple authors - for example, if the first two authors of an article contributed equally to the work.
+The Name of the Title is Hope

 If your author list is lengthy, you must define a shortened version of the list of authors to be used in the page headers, to prevent overlapping text.
 The following command should be placed just after the last \author{} definition: